 💡 Quick Tip: Make no payments on SoFi private student loans for six months after graduation.

 The application process for most interest-free loans resembles the application process for grants or scholarships more closely than a traditional loan application.

-However, you will likely still want to fill out a FAFSA, even if you want to focus on loans without interest.
-While federal loans generally come with interest, they typically have lower rates than private lenders, and federal loans come with benefits such as income-based repayment that private lenders don’t often offer.
+It’s a good idea to fill out the Free Application for Federal Student Aid (FAFSA®), even if you want to focus on loans without interest.
+Some interest-free loans use the FAFSA to determine financial need.
+And while federal loans generally accrue interest, they typically have lower rates than private student loans.
+Federal student loans also come with benefits, such as income-based repayment and forgiveness programs, that private student loans and no-interest loans may not offer.

-Many interest-free student loans are local and state-based, rather than national.
-They may ask for proof that you are a resident of a certain state.
-Most might ask for an essay, as well as a solid academic record, and might even require an interview.
+Interest-free student loans are often local and state-based, rather than national.
+They may require proof of residency in a certain state.
+Some may also have an essay requirement, as well academic requirements, and might even require an interview.

-However, if the scholarship loan requirements are not fulfilled, the recipient typically has to pay back the loan in full—with interest… Keep in mind though that those organizations are still separate from the government, and not the same repayment plan as Public Service Loan Forgiveness, which is offered through the federal government.
+Keep in mind though that those organizations are still separate from the government, and do not offer the same repayment plans as the loans offered through the U.S. Department of Education.

 Subsidized Loans: No Interest Until After Graduation